TomWHall/p2Pixi/README.md

 ###loadAssets
 Loads the supplied assets asyncronously with a Pixi AssetLoader.

-###runIfAssetsLoaded
+###runIfReady
-Called when all assets have been loaded.
-Override this method to perform custom loading checks, for example if you are also loading sounds.
+Runs the Game if the isReadyToRun function returns true.
+Override isReadyToRun to perform custom loading checks, for example if you are also loading sounds.

 ###beforeRun
 Called before the game loop is started.